-Course title & Code Cred its Credit distribution of the Eligibility criteria Pre-requisite of the course
+Course title & Cred Credit distribution of the Eligibility Pre-requisite

+Code its course criteria of the course

-Coue 115 course Lecture Tutorial Practical/ Citteria (if any)
+Lecture Tutorial Practical/ (if any)

 Practice

 Fundamentals Class XII

 of Food 4 3 0 1 with -

 Technology PCM/PCB

-1. To understand the basic principles of food science and technology.

-2. To understand the structure, composition, nutritional value, changes during processing and storage of various plant and animal foods.
+- 1. To understand the basic principles of food science and technology. - 2.
+To understand the structure, composition, nutritional value, changes during processing and storage of various plant and animal foods.

-1. Appreciate the principles of food science and technology.

-2. Attain knowledge of the structure, composition, nutritional quality and post-harvest changes in various plant foods

-3. Comprehend the structure and composition of various animal foods.
+- 1. Appreciate the principles of food science and technology. - 2.
+Attain knowledge of the structure, composition, nutritional quality and post-harvest changes in various plant foods - 3.
+Comprehend the structure and composition of various animal foods.
 4. Understand the fundamentals of various plant and animal food processing